LocalHeroesUK/api-guide/README.md

 ```

 #### Create Job API
-To create a New Job you'll need to use a graph ql mutation.
-We can recommend the use of GraphQL Playground.
+To create a New Job you'll need to use a [GraphQL](https://graphql.org/) mutation.
+We can recommend the use of [GraphQL Playground](https://github.com/prismagraphql/graphql-playground).
 ```graphql
 mutation {
   createJob(